best data visualization tool

 • Beautiful charts and graphics to insert in blogs and websites.

-• Good amount of photos, icons and GIFs option to style the visualizations.
+• A good amount of photos, icons, and GIFs options to style the visualizations.

 • Simple to make use of and understand for new users.